shrxyeh/reactjs-sample-0225/README.md

 # TODO APP

-This is a simple ToDo application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It allows users to sign up, sign in, view their todos, add new todos, and delete existing todos.
+This is a simple ToDo application.
+It allows users to sign up, sign in, connect wallet  view their todos, add new todos, and delete existing todos.

 ![image](https://github.com/BaibhavSureka/Todo-App-Mern-/assets/83425243/ce04e468-ed74-4bf6-8c53-4016d62e9604)